 How do I talk about funeral arrangements?

 If you’re discussing funeral arrangements well in advance, try easing into the conversation.
-Questions like these may open the discussion and make it easier for your loved ones to share their wishes:
+Questions like the following may open the discussion and make it easier for your loved ones to share their wishes:

 - “Have you ever thought about how you would like to be remembered?”

-- “Do you have a favorite song, scripture or poem?”
+- “Do you have a favorite song, scripture or ?”

-- “If you were to write your own eulogy, how would it start?”
+- “If you were to write your own , how would it start?”

 - “What type of funeral would you like to have?”